-Mixed Chorus I (05110G10FR) Year I (05110G10SO) Year II (05110G10JR) Year III (05110G10SR) Year IV Year-long / 1 credit Grades 9 - 12
+Mixed Chorus I (05110G10FR) Year I (05110G10SO) Year II (05110G10JR) Year III (05110G10SR) Year IV

 The primary focus in this choir is the continuous development of the singing voice and concentration on fundamental musical skills.
 Students will be taught to read music.
 This is a performance-based elective and requires purchasing a uniform and three performances during the year.
 If you have a desire to improve your singing voice, enjoy performing in a group, and have a positive attitude and a good work ethic, you will be successful in this course.